CRM data management is critical for engaging with prospects and customers throughout the customer lifecycle.

 3. Identify Your Most Important Fields for Personalization

-When you are just getting started with CRM data management and audit your data, many are shocked to find just how error-filled their CRM database actually is.
+When you are just getting started with CRM system data management and audit your data, many are shocked to find just how error-filled their CRM database actually is.

 In fact, it can be so overwhelming that some companies end up throwing it on the backburner, expecting that fixing all of their CRM data would be a huge time sink for their team — and they would be right, too.
 Trying to fix a CRM database full of errors, inconsistencies, and general data issues can be time-consuming and aggravating.
-That’s especially true if you are using complicated Excel formulas and VLOOKUP to handle your CRM data cleanup by hand.
+That’s especially true if you are using complicated Excel formulas and VLOOKUP to handle your CRM system data cleanup by hand.

 But you can make the task seem a whole lot less daunting by breaking it down into chunks.